-Maybe it’s just nostalgia for what seems like a simpler time, but I love love love the CCC.
+Maybe it’s just nostalgia for what seems like a simpler time, but I love the CCC.

 As you travel Florida and explore its award-winning state parks, take special note of the buildings, trails and other amenities we still enjoy because of the work of the CCC.
-There are CCC projects in nine state parks, and one, Highland Hammocks in Sebring, has a fascinating museum devoted to the history of the CCC in Florida.
+There are CCC Florida projects in nine state parks, and one, Highland Hammock State Park in Sebring, has a fascinating museum devoted to the history of the CCC in Florida.

 CCC ramped up in record time